mswjs/msw/README.md

 ## How does it work?

-MSW uses Service Worker API with its primary ability to intercept requests, only instead of caching their responses it immitates them.
+MSW (stands for "Mock Service Worker") uses Service Worker API with its primary ability to intercept requests, only instead of caching responses it immitates them.
 In a nutshell, it works as follows:

 1. MSW spawns a dedicated Service Worker and creates a communication channel between the worker and the client.
 1. Service Worker then signals any outgoing requests on the page to the MSW, which attempts to match them against the defined mocking routes.